maroon-scorch/Stars/README.md

 Because of the implementation of the HashMap in my REPL Runner.
 All I really have to do is to add 10+ more entries of the command into the HashMap, with the key being what string should invoke them.
 Then I would create a Command Object for each of the Commands and handle the functionalities internally to them.
 For the possible arguments of each command, they would be handled by the Argument Validator via an internal Hashmap defined by the Command Object.
 If one Command has ties to another, they just have to share the same mutable constant defined separately in the REPL Runner.
 Overall, it doesn't change any main code in the run method of REPLRunner.

 ## Model Based Testing to Property Based Testing:
+### Model Based Testing:
 There were some challenges to Model Based Testing such as how to compare the two lists when the tiebreaking of lists ensure a nondeterminsitic list, or how to generate sufificently random lists of stars for testing.
 Finally, I decided to settle on using a custom object class called StarGenerator to generate the lists for me.
 You can find the Model Based Testing under the stars package of the JUnit Tests.
 In it, by initializing a starsGenderator, I ran NaiveRadius vs Radius and NaiveNeighbors vs Neighbors in two separate files.

 For all instances, a random list of stars is generated during setup that's shared by both commands.
 For the radius, in coordinate searches, a random coordinate is generated each time in a for loop, and the result of the naive_radius vs radius are compared to each other directly.
 For names, I have prepared a keyset of all the keys of names for stars and iterated both commands through that and compared their results to one another (which should be the same).

 For neighbors, instead of comparing the lists of stars, I mapped the stars to distance because the result could be nondeterminsitic for stars but not for distances.
 Otherwise, they followed the same steps as above.

+### Property Based Testing:
+In Property Based Testing, I decided to improve upon the idea I had previously in MBT and focused on testing more properties.

+I believe the following properties best summarize the main points to check for:

+For Neighbors Command, I check if the output lists satisfy the

 ## How to build/run your program:
 To build the program and start, run the following command in the root directory of the Project: